rraheemp/FINAL_CONTROLLER/README.md

 Install VS CODE
 Inside VS CODE, go to the extensions tab and install C/C++, PlatformIO, and TabNine.

-This project is based on the ESP32 Dev kit board available here https://github.com/espressif/arduino-esp32 This can be installed through the board manager in Platformio.
+This project is based on the ESP32 Dev kit board available here; https://github.com/espressif/arduino-esp32.
+This can be installed through the board manager in Platformio (if they for some reason are not included when the project is placed into VS Code's workspace.

 The libraries used in this project include:
 AccelStepper,